 Primary open-angle glaucoma, chronic open-angle glaucoma (COAG), open-angle glaucoma

 All these names are synonyms for the same disease, which is the most usual type of glaucoma.
 You may not experience any symptoms before you realize that you have glaucoma.

 People often describe this glaucoma as the most painful experience when it comes to eye pain.
 It is followed by symptoms like:

 This is a severe condition, and you must visit your doctor right away if you notice some of the mentioned symptoms.
-If not treated in a time period of 6 to 12 hours, the result may be permanent vision loss or permanently enlarged (dilated) pupil.
+If not treated in a time period of 6 to 12 hours, the result may be permanent vision loss or permanent damage.

 Congenital glaucoma in children

 Can appear in infants first few years of life:

 - Excessive tearing or high sensitivity to light

 - An enlarged cornea and possible clouding of the usually transparent cornea